tobiasb201/Crypto-App-Backend/README.md

 # Crypto-App-Backend

 Setting up Database:
--Install Docker Desktop for the local Database.
+-Install Docker Desktop for the local Database.<br>
 -Create a new Directory and paste this code into a new text file that ends with .yaml
 Code:
 version: '3'